 When a smear is involved, the smear is a mixture of yeast and bacteria.
 “Brevibacterium linens” appears to be the most common bacteria that does the work, along with yeasts such as Geotrichum candidum and Debaryomyces hansenii.

-What the smear does is quite complex and not yet fully investigated (as of 2004.)
+What the smear does is quite complex and not yet fully investigated.
 The yeast (it’s believed) metabolizes the lactate to C02 and H20, which increases the pH on the surface so that the bacteria can flourish.
-The bacteria then feeds on the cheese, and produces compounds that flavour it.
-Unfortunately, the bacteria-friendly pH can be friendly to many other types of bacteria than the ones you want.
+The bacteria then feeds on the cheese, and produces compounds that flavour the cheese.

-To be fair, though, many other studies still claim the opposite.
-This is a matter of some interest for European exporters of cheeses, as many of their cheeses are not allowed at all into Australia, and enter North America only with great difficulty owing to the possibility of Listeria.
-And it’s a matter of interest for North Americans, because until the matter is understood and then solved, they are stuck eating knock-off versions.
+This is a matter of some interest for European exporters of cheeses, as many of their cheeses are not allowed at all into Australia, and enter North America only with great difficulty if at all owing to the possibility of Listeria.

 When you’ve used a knife to cut into a surface-ripened cheese, don’t use it for anything else — such as cutting into another cheese or bread — as the bacteria and mould can transfer easily.
 They are still alive, after all.